aleksk31/practicalEpigenomics/README.md

 done
 ```

-We select the 1000 most expressed genes in each of the two tissues.
+Selecting the 1000 most expressed genes in each of the two tissues.
 ```
 cat analyses/tsv.totalRNASeq.ids.txt |\
 while read filename tissue; do